Hajduk Veljko: First Serbian Uprising

 Hearing of Karađorđe's activities, Veljko immediately asked his wife for hajduk wear and weapons and joined Glavaš' bands.
-When Karađorđe arrived at Orašac on the Meeting of the Lord, February 2, 1804, and was chosen by the people, Glavaš, Katić, Čarapić, Jakovljević, Vule, and others, to be the "Supreme Leader of the Serb People", Veljko was present in Glavaš' četa (band of fighters).
-As the Uprising developed, Glavaš lay away his weapon, and Veljko then served the Smederevo Vojvoda Đuša Vulićević fighting the Ottomans.
+When Karađorđe arrived at Orašac on the Meeting of the Lord, February 2, 1804, and was chosen by the people, Stanoje Glavaš, Janko Katić, Vasa Čarapić, Jakovljević, Vule Ilić, and others, to be the "Supreme Leader of the Serb People", Veljko was present in Glavaš' četa (band of fighters).
+As the uprising grew and spread, cautious Glavaš opted to withdrow, and Veljko then served the Smederevo Vojvoda Đuša Vulićević fighting the Ottomans.
 In the fall of 1805, Vojvoda Đuša was killed by the Turks in Smederevo.
 Karađorđe put Đuša's younger brother Vujica Vulićević in his place.
 Veljko became one of Vujica's buljukbašica (a commander of a few men).

 With Vujica Vulićević he fought to free Belgrade (1806), where he excelled in combat.

+Following the liberation of Belgrade (December 1806), vojvoda Milisav Đorđević, the leader in Crna Reka, was aided by Karađorđe with troops of vojvoda Resavac and vojvoda Ilija Barjaktarović to take over Crna Reka.
+Among others, Petar Džoda and Papazoglija were sent with them by Karađorđe, while Stanoje Glavaš suggested that they also be accompanied by buljubaša Hajduk Veljko, a friend of vojvoda Milisav and priest Radosav.
+From Ravanica, they attacked Osman Bey at Podgorac, who surrendered, then split up to rally the population in Crna Reka and make incursions into Gurgusovac and Vidin nahiyas.
+Petar Džoda went into the mountains, Milisav and Veljko went towards Zaječar, and a camp was set up below the Tupižnica.
+Hajduk Veljko led the successful operation against ayan Süleyman of Zaječar (known as Ћор-Солиман), with a decisive victory at Vrbovac that echoed in all of Timočka Krajina.

-In 1807 he became a buljubaša / буљубаша and is granted permission from the Council to incite rebellion in the areas of Krivi Vir and Crna Reka.
-In 1809, he, despite being heavily outnumbered, bravely defended Soko Banja from the Turks.
-His personal bravery was extraordinary and won him extraordinary praise and fame throughout Serbia and the Balkans.
+In 1807 he was promoted to buljubaša and was granted permission from the Council to incite rebellion in the areas of Krivi Vir and the surrounding Crna Reka area.
+In 1809, he, despite being heavily outnumbered, bravely defended Soko Banja, which earned him praise and fame due to his personal bravery.
 In 1810 he was decorated with the Russian Golden Cross for his bravery.

 He was noted in the battle of Varvarin, where he was wounded in his left arm and became slightly crippled.
 In 1811 he became Voivoda of the Timok Valley and he was sent to Negotin, in the Timok Valley.
 In 1813, a detachment of Turkish cavalry attacked him at the village of Bukovče where Veljko destroyed them.
 Turks then set forth with much stronger force, so Veljko retreated to Negotin to defend it.